Two first graders come tearing down the hall and run into their teacher.

 Vygotsky saw imaginative play as important beyond the logical-mathematical realm that Piaget focused on.
 Through his research, Vygotsky demonstrated that through play and imagination children try out new roles.
 They imitate, creatively, the roles they see of those who are older than them, the adults around them.
 They develop socially and culturally through this process.
 In all realms, through play children can go above their current level of being and development.
 Like an actor, play frees children to act in ways they may not yet be able to do outside of play.
 Play creates a safe place to task risks, try out new ideas, and take on new roles.

-Benjamin Spock, the famous child psychologist of the 1960s, in reaction to rigid and controlling theories of child rearing that were popular at the time, advocated for the importance of play in children's lives (excerpt).
+Benjamin Spock, the famous child psychologist of the 1960s, in reaction to rigid and controlling theories of child rearing that were popular at the time, advocated for the importance of play in children’s lives.
 He explained that children do not engage in play because it is easy, but precisely because it offers meaningful challenges.
 Human being like to be challenged and solve problems.
 Otherwise they get bored.
 It is through such challenges that children learn, learn at just the level that is appropriate to their particular level and skill, what Vygotsky would call, their Zone of Proximal Development.

-Many other practicing educators have described the power of play in educational settings, such as long time elementary teacher and author, Vivian Paley, in her book A Child's Work: The Importance of Fantasy Play (excerpt), Eleanor Duckworth (who worked with Piaget and Inhelder) in The Having of Wonderful Ideas, Michael Armstrong in Closely Observed Children and Elizabeth Jones and Gretchen Reynolds in The Play's the Thing: Teachers' Roles in Children's Play, to name just a few.
-When you read these books, you see the joy and excitement that can fill classrooms when play takes a center stage in real classrooms.
+Many other practicing educators have described the power of play in educational settings, such as long time elementary teacher and author, Vivian Paley, in her book A Child’s Work: The Importance of Fantasy Play (excerpt), Eleanor Duckworth (who worked with Piaget and Inhelder) in The Having of Wonderful Ideas, Michael Armstrong in Closely Observed Children and Elizabeth Jones and Gretchen Reynolds in The Play’s the Thing: Teachers’ Roles in Children’s Play, to name just a few.
+When you read these books, you see the joy and excitement that can fill classrooms when play takes a center stage.
 You see that rather than making school less “rigorous,” play actually makes them a more challenging and intellectually demanding place.